2017 was a busy year for Apple, with the launch of the 10th-anniversary iPhone X and new iPhone 8, new iPads and a slew of new Macs.

 We'd love to see it on the roads in 2018, but industry chatter suggests 2020 is a more likely date.
 If this is correct, it might not be worth holding back on an interim upgrade to your existing run-around next year.

-We won't see an Apple car in 2018, but you can expect the rumours to continue.
+We don't think you'll see an Apple car in 2018, then, but you can expect the rumours to continue.